Best movies on Amazon Prime Video to watch now (October 2020)

 The Big Sick (2017)

 Real-life husband-and-wife Kumail Nanjiani (who also stars) and Emily V Gordon penned this moving romcom about their relationship, which took a major hit in its nascent stages when Emily came down with a mysterious illness.
-Watch on Amazon Prime Video
+Watch The Big Sick on Amazon Prime Video

 Read our full The Big Sick review